 - Based on a stereotype, such as age, gender or race.

-In some jurisdictions, legislation has been passed that imposes a positive duty on courts to disallow questions that fall into the above categories.
+In some jurisdictions, legislation imposes a positive duty on courts to disallow questions that fall into the above categories.

-Leading questions are permitted in cross-examination.
-In fact, leading questions are generally considered to be more effective than open-ended questions as they keep the witness tightly controlled and allow only brief answers.
+Leading questions, questions that suggest the answer, are permitted in cross-examination.
+In fact, leading questions are generally considered more effective than open-ended questions as they allow only brief answers and keep the witness tightly controlled.

-Open-ended questions, such as “Why did you do that?” should not be asked because they give witnesses too much freedom to explain themselves, which may damage the party’s case.
+Open-ended questions, such as “What happened next?” should not be asked during cross-examination because they give a witness too much freedom to explain themselves.

-If you are representing yourself, make sure that you prepare your cross-examination carefully.
-Work out exactly what you need to get each witness to concede and the best questions to ask to achieve this.
-Try to word your cross-examination questions in a way that minimises the chance of objections from the other party because it is better not to have your cross-examination interrupted.
+If you are representing yourself, be sure to prepare your cross-examination carefully.
+Work out exactly what information you need to get from each witness and the best questions to ask to achieve this.
+Try to word your questions in a way that minimises the chance of objections as it is better not to have your cross-examination interrupted.

-Once you have obtained the answers you need from a witness, stop.
+Once you have obtained the concessions you need from each witness, stop.

-If you need legal advice or representation in a criminal matter or any other legal matter please contact Armstrong Legal.
+If you need legal advice or representation in any other legal matter please contact Armstrong Legal.